 If you have a large amount of money to invest, it’s good to invest a lump sum at the beginning.

-No one knows whether the market is going up or down, so it’s better to stay invested in the market at all times than staying out of it and missing out on the bull run.
+No one knows whether the market is going up or down, so it’s better to stay invested in the market at all times than to stay out of it and miss out on the bull run.